From our private database of 36,900+ case briefs...

 Filanto, S.p.A.
 (Filanto) (plaintiff), an Italian shoe manufacturer, agreed to sell a large number of boots to Chilewich International Corporation (Chilewich) (defendant), a New York export-import firm, to be sent to Moscow.
+Filanto and Chilewich had extensive prior dealings with each other.
 Prior to creating the contract with Filanto, Chilewich had entered into an agreement obligating Chilewich to send boots to a Russian company.
 The Russian contract included an agreement requiring disputes to be arbitrated in Moscow.
 The Filanto-Chilewich contract was then initiated by a memorandum agreement sent from Chilewich to Filanto regarding two shipments of boots to Russia, stating that the Russian contract’s terms would govern the contract between Chilewich and Filanto.
 Five months after Chilewich sent the memorandum agreement, and two months after Chilewich opened a line of credit for Filanto on the contract, Filanto signed and returned the memorandum agreement with a note stating that Filanto understood only three sections of the Russian contract to apply to the Filanto-Chilewich contract.
+The arbitration provision was not one of those sections.
 A dispute arose between the parties, and Filanto filed suit against Chilewich.
-After filing, however, Filanto sent a letter to Chilewich that relied on a Russian contract provision that was not one of the three sections Filanto accepted in order to dispute Chilewich’s claim that some of the boots were in poor condition.
-Chilewich argued that the Russian contract formed part of the Filanto-Chilewich contract, such that the dispute had to be arbitrated in Moscow.
+After filing, however, Filanto sent a letter to Chilewich disputing Chilewich's claim that some of the boots were in poor condition, relying on a provision of the Russian contract that was not one of the three sections Filanto had accepted.
+Chilewich argued that the Russian contract formed part of the Filanto-Chilewich contract and required arbitration of the dispute in Moscow.
 Filanto moved to enjoin arbitration or to instead hold arbitration proceedings in New York.

 Rule of Law